 These courses must be completed with a minimum grade of C-.
 Art history students receive preferential placement in ARTS 532 Introductory Drawing.
 Students contemplating graduate school should learn German, and, if possible, either French, Italian, or another language relevant to their areas of interest.

-The Discovery Program capstone requirement may be fulfilled by completing ARTS 795 Art Historians and Their Styles.
+The Discovery Program capstone requirement may be fulfilled by completing ARTS 795 Understanding Art History: An In-depth Overview.

 The required minimum overall GPA in major coursework is 2.0.